 5. Are you willing to try new things? / Do you have a 'can do' attitude?

-‘The people who ultimately have a successful career in property demonstrate a ‘can do’ attitude, are flexible and are not averse to trying new things,’ Donna Owen, strategic talent consultant at NPS Group, tells us.
+‘The people who ultimately have a successful career in property demonstrate a ‘can do’ attitude, are flexible and are not averse to trying new things,’ A former strategic talent consultant at NPS Group told us.

 Make it easy for recruiters by giving examples on your CV of times you’ve had to improvise or deal with the unexpected.
 An example could be having to deputise for your manager during a part-time retail job.
 You could also include times you’ve set yourself a target and worked to achieve it, eg selling X number of tickets for an event you helped organise.